 Licensed child care center, school-age, before-, and after-school program, and licensed and registered child care home standards require training on preventing and responding to emergencies due to food or an allergic reaction in their orientation and annual training hours.

-Listed family home standards are being adopted in FY'21.
-The standards will establish basic health and safety guidelines for these providers.
+Listed family home standards were adopted in March 2021.
+The standards establish basic health and safety guidelines for these providers.
 Listed family homes are exempt from receiving CCDF with the exception of relative-only providers.
-Relative-only listed family homes will be exempt from the new standards.
+Relative-only listed family homes are exempt from the new standards.